percona/psmdb-docs/docs/install/source.md

     You can build only Percona Server for MongoDB basic tarballs with the build script.
 Percona Server for MongoDB Pro tarballs are not supported.

+To build tarballs, the steps are the following:
+{.power-number}

 1. The following command builds tarballs of Percona Server for MongoDB 6.0.12-9 on CentOS 7.
 Change the Docker image and the values for `--branch`, `--psm_ver`, `--psm_release` flags to build tarballs of a different version and on a different operating system.

     ```{.bash data-prompt="$"}